aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to DIF in C++ Applications" h2="Convert CGM to DIF in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Converting CGM to DIF in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to DIF.
+<h2>Converting CGM to DIF in C++ using Aspose.Total for C++</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert CGM to DIF in C++.
+The process is simple and consists of two steps.

+<h2>Step 1: Exporting CGM to XLSX</h2>

+The first step of the process is to export CGM to XLSX.
+This can be done by using Aspose.PDF for C++.
+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, edit, and convert PDF documents in C++.
+It also allows developers to export CGM to XLSX.

+<h2>Step 2: Converting XLSX to DIF</h2>

+The second step of the process is to convert XLSX to DIF.
+This can be done by using Aspose.Cells for C++.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, edit, and convert spreadsheets in C++.
+It also allows developers to convert XLSX to DIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}